Food Allergy (Hypersensitivity Reaction to Food) in Dogs

 Diagnosis

-After the symptoms subside, a provocation phase is initiated, in which the original food or specific suspected ingredients are reintroduced to observe whether the symptoms return.
+After the symptoms have subsided, a provocation phase is initiated, in which the original food or specifically suspected ingredients are reintroduced to observe whether the symptoms return.
 This method helps to identify the specific allergens.

 Therapy

-In cases of secondary infections caused by scratching or biting, antibiotics or antifungals may be necessary.
-It is important that the treatment of infections occurs in parallel with the allergy-triggering dietary change.
+In cases of secondary infections caused by Scratching or biting, antibiotics or antifungals may be necessary.
+It is important that the treatment of the infections occurs in parallel with the allergy-triggering dietary change.

 Prognosis and follow-up care